n8n-io/n8n-docs/docs/credentials/credential-sharing.md

 Available on all Cloud plans, and Enterprise self-hosted plans.
 ///

-You can share a credential you created with other users in the same n8n workspace as you.
-The other users can then use the credential in their workflows.
-They can't access or edit the credential details.
+You can share a credential directly with other users to use in their workflows.
+Or into a project for all members of a project to use in workflows inside that project.
+Any users accessing a shared credential won't be able to access or edit the credential details.

-Users can share credentials they created.
-Instance owners, and users with the admin role, can view and share all credentials in the instance.
+Users can share credentials they created and project admins can share credentials created inside a project.
+Instance owners, and users with the instance admin role, can view and share all credentials in the instance.
 Refer to [Account types](/user-management/account-types/) for more information about owners and admins.

-In [projects](/user-management/rbac/), all users have access to workflows and credentials belonging to projects they are part of.
+In [projects](/user-management/rbac/), all users have access to workflows and credentials belonging to projects they're part of.

 ## Share a credential